AbhiDatabricks/databricks-uc-quickstart/aws/README.md

 Copy the file `template.tfvars.example` and name it `db.tffvar`

+Minimum Permissions for bootstrap SP :

+a) Workspace Admin
+b) Create Catalog Permisions

 Update the configuration with the relavant entries:

 ```
 #Databricks credentials
 databricks_account_id    = "XXX" // Databricks account ID.
 databricks_host          = "https://xxx.cloud.databricks.com" // The URL of the workspace used for UC deployment
-databricks_token         = "XXX" // The personal access token of the service pricipal used to provision the resources in the Databricks workspace ### TODO is it still used?
+databricks_token(Optional)         = "XXX" // The personal access token of the service pricipal used to provision the resources in the Databricks workspace ###
 databricks_client_id     = "XXX" // Service principal ID for Databricks with admin permissions.
 databricks_client_secret = "XXX" // Secret for the corresponding service principal.
 databricks_workspace_id  = "XX" // The ID of the workspace to enable Unity Catalog